DARPA-CRITICALMAAS/ta1_integration/README.md

 `config.yml` file is used to specify the various switch names and values.
 The syntax allows for the use of a few variables, which are expanded at runtime to point to the proper directories.
-Here is an example of a portion of the `config.yml` file for a module that has three switches: one for the map input, one for the results from a predecessor module, and one for the output:
+Here is an example of a portion of the `config.yml` file for a fictitious module that has three switches: one for the map input, one for the results from a predecessor module, and one for the
+output:

 ```yaml
 extract_ore: